 (2) Request for initial evaluation.
 Consistent with the consent requirements in OAR 581-015-2730:

-(a) A parent or public agency may initiate a request for an initial evaluation to determine if a child qualifies for EI services.
+(a) A parent or public agency may initiate a request for an initial evaluation to determine if an infant or toddler qualifies for EI services.

-(b) A public agency must refer a child as soon as possible, but in no case more than seven days after the child has been identified.
+(b) A public agency must refer an infant or toddler as soon as possible, but in no case more than seven days after the infant or toddler has been identified.

 (3) When initial evaluation must be conducted.
-An initial evaluation must be conducted to determine if a child is eligible for EI services when a public agency suspects or has reason to suspect that the child has a disability, developmental delay, or condition likely to result in developmental delay.
+An initial evaluation must be conducted to determine if an infant or toddler is eligible for EI services when a public agency suspects or has reason to suspect that the infant or toddler has a disability, developmental delay, or condition likely to result in developmental delay.

 (4) Evaluation planning.
 Before conducting any evaluation or reevaluation, the public agency must conduct evaluation planning in accordance with OAR 581-015-2115.